Does Your Website SEO Protect You?

 1. Your Organic Traffic Has Been Steadily Decreasing

 You must perform a market analysis.
+You may need to change your SEO keyword phrase focus.

-If the market is not in decline but your organic search traffic is then you need to see if your website is optimized considering search engine algorithm updates.
+If the market is not in decline, but your organic search traffic is, then you need to see if your website is optimized considering search engine algorithm updates.
 Algorithm updates also relate to how a search engine may find your content, what they look for, and how they grade and position it once they find it.

 Another reason why your organic traffic may be in decline could be related to your competition.
 Did some competitors upgrade their websites?
 Did one or two start blogging with the intent to take search position away from you with some well-structured blog posts?
 Did a new strong competitor come into your market niche?